cchandre/KH/README.md

 - *SaveWaveFunction*: boolean; if True, saves the animation of the wavefunction  as an animated `.gif` image
 - *PlotData*: boolean; if True, displays the wavefunction on the screen as time increases (only for 1D and 2D)
 - *SaveData*: boolean; if True, the time evolution of the wave function are saved in a `.mat` file
-- *Parallelization*: int or string; int is the number of cores to be used, 'all' for all of the cores
 - *dpi*: integer; number of dots per inch for the movie frames (if *SaveWaveFunction* is True)
 - *refresh*: integer; the wavefunction is displayed every *refresh* time steps
 - *darkmode*: boolean; if True, plots are done in dark mode